 Consequences of Russian shelling of Sumy region.
 PHOTOS

+Two people were wounded in the shelling in the Sumy region over the past day, and a residential building and an apartment building were damaged.

+The National Police of Ukraine showed the consequences of enemy shelling, Censor.NET reports.

-The RMA reported that at night and in the morning, the invaders fired three times at the border areas and settlements of the Sumy region.
+The National Police reported that over the past day, enemy troops fired more than 50 times at 35 settlements on the border of the Sumy region.
+A total of 117 attacks were recorded.

-12 mortar explosions were recorded.
-Bilopillia (4 explosions) and Esman (8 explosions) districts were shelled.
+As noted, two civilians were injured as a result of the shelling.
+One apartment building and 32 private residential buildings, as well as a car, were damaged.

+Police investigative teams were working at the scene.
+Law enforcement officers also assisted in the aftermath.

 Log in to Censor.NET